Cerebral Palsy Symptoms

 People with ataxic cerebral palsy have shaky movements or tremors in their limbs or other parts of the body.
 The condition also makes it difficult to maintain balance.
 Ataxia, or incoordination, can also be a symptom of any type of cerebral palsy or other nervous system disorders.

-Because balance and depth perception are affected, a person with ataxic cerebral palsy may appear very unsteady.
+Because balance and depth perception are affected, a person with ataxic cerebral palsy may appear unsteady.
 Ataxic movements may appear jerky and irregular, especially when a person is walking or handling objects.

 Ataxia can affect a person’s muscles anywhere in the body.